About Us

 Board Director

-Ronald Miller (Retired Vice President, Public Policy and Federal Government Affairs, Bristol-Myers Squibb Company (BMS))
+• Ron Miller (Retired VP, Public Policy and Fed Govt Affairs, Bristol-Myers Squibb Company (BMS))

 Board Director

-Ron has had a diversified career with Bristol-Myers Squibb, where he started as a Medical Sales Representative for Mead Johnson Company and was promoted to Manager of Public Affairs.
-After Bristol-Myers merged with E.R.
-Squibb, Ron was named Associate Director, Public Policy and Strategic Planning at the company’s Pharmaceutical Headquarters, where he later took on added responsibility for leading the company’s State Government Affairs Group, and a few years later he led the company’s Washington DC Office.
-He retired with the Vice President title at BMS.
-He has served as past Treasurer of the National Health Council in Washington, D.C., and currently serves as treasurer of The Because Project in Yardley, PA, and World Compassion Fellowship.
-Ron has a B.S. in Administrative Science from Central Connecticut State University, and an MBA with a concentration in Strategic Planning from The University of Connecticut.
+Ron had a diversified career at Bristol-Myers Squibb, starting as a Medical Sales Representative and advancing to Vice President before retiring.
+He held roles in Public Affairs, Public Policy, Strategic Planning, and led the company’s Washington DC Office.
+Ron has served as Treasurer for the National Health Council, The Because Project, and World Compassion Fellowship.
+He holds a B.S. in Administrative Science from Central Connecticut State University and an MBA in Strategic Planning from the University of Connecticut.

 Board Director, Treasurer